ronanguilloux/Docker-Symfony-PostgreSQL-ELK/README.md

 You are done, you can now visit your Symfony application on the following URL: [http://symfony.dev](http://symfony.dev)

-You can also access Kibana on [http://symfony.dev:81](http://symfony.dev:81)
+## Use Kibana!

+You can access ElasticSearch's [Kibana](https://www.elastic.co/products/kibana) to visualize Nginx & Symfony logs by visiting [http://symfony.dev:81](http://symfony.dev:81).

 ## FAQ